ssh -C -X MATHSNAME@enna, not to

 echo 'alias scp="noglob scp"' >> ~/.zshrc

-Mac users should also do, replacing MATHSNAME by the Maths
+Mac users should also do, replacing MATHSNAME by your Maths

 login name (in the first line):